mayel/docs.coopcloud.tech/docs/faq.md

 #### 👎

-- 👎 Loads of manual work required for application isolation and backups.
+- 👎 Loads of manual work required for app isolation and backups.
-- 👎 Array of sysadmin skills required to install and maintain applications.
+- 👎 Array of sysadmin skills required to install and maintain apps.
 - 👎 Hard to share configurations into the commons.
 - 👎 No idea who has done what change when.